lidwan/File-System-Analyzer/README.md

 - store each file and its hashcode
 - store each hashcode and a list of all files with that hashcode (all duplicate files)
 - export results into a txt file
-- the ability to delete duplicate files
 - mapping of common extensions to file types (.jpg, .png → "Images")
 - human-readable sizes (not just in bytes)
+- - multithreading
 ## What am I working on right now?
+- multiple export formats (CSV or JSON)
-- multithreading
+- better error handling
+- custom results (user specified)
 ## What's next?
-- custom results (user specified)
 - Nice GUI (w/ JavaFX)
 - Charts to visualize data
-- multiple export formats (CSV or JSON)
-- better error handling